 1. Carbon Monoxide Poisoning

 One of the most important parts of your furnace is the heat exchanger, which removes the poisonous gases that result from the combustion process and vents them out and away from your building.
 The heat exchanger is constantly expanding and contracting as the temperature in the furnace changes with each cycle.
 Over time, this can cause cracks to appear in the heat exchanger, allowing poisonous carbon monoxide gas to escape into the building.
 Carbon monoxide is colorless and odorless.
 If you’re not having your furnace inspected at least once a year, those cracks will go unnoticed until you have a dangerous and possibly deadly situation on your hands.

 2. Poor Indoor Air Quality

 When you don’t maintain your furnace, it doesn’t take long for the air filter to become completely clogged with dust, debris, and even mold.
+When you’re facing the possibility of your home being surrounded by mold, it is time that you should think about doing something, like going through the process of mold air quality testing to keep you and your family protected from the dangerous air that could be coming your way.
 Once the air filter can no longer keep particles out, your furnace and your ducts become coated with these nasty airborne particles.
 The next thing you know they’re being circulated throughout your building along with the heat.